8 Creative Event Marketing Ideas (2025)

 [Source: Big Think]

-For instance, OnePlus created an entire AR event around the launch of its new smartphone, Nord, allowing users to check out the specifications and the features of the phone.
+For instance, OnePlus created an entire AR event around the launch of its new smartphone, Nord, allowing users to check out the specifications and features of the phone.
 This was the first-ever entire event hosted via AR and it was watched by over 100,000 people.

 Handing out exclusive, branded merch like tote bags, T-shirts, and caps to attendees is another fun way to promote your event.
 Consider handing out the free merchandise before, during, and after the actual event.
 It may seem like a long shot, but it can incentivize people to sign up for your event for the upcoming year, as we all love free things.

-11. Influencer Marketing
+8. Consider Influencer Marketing

-According to marketers, content generated by influencers receives eight-times more engagement when compared to branded content.
+According to marketers, content generated by influencers receives eight times more engagement when compared to branded content.
 Additionally, around 60% of them said that influencer-generated content consistently outperforms branded posts.

 Today, influencer marketing is integrated into every event promotion campaign.
 Influencers tend to have a much larger audience base than brands, so solid partnerships guarantee more credibility, trust, and loyalty, possibly resulting in more event registrations too.